Rafael-Ropi/Ropelato-MSc-Thesis-Demo-Project/README.md

 ## Custom Robot
 Import object.
 - Add script in object inspector.
-"Add Component" $\rightarrow$ search "Feasibility Check (Script)".
+"Add Component" -> search "Feasibility Check (Script)".
 - Append a "Rigid Body" and a "Collider" object in the object inspector.
   - If mesh collider, make it "Convex".
   - Make collider "Is Trigger".